MocTalox/Max-Battle-Tests/README.md

 # Max-Battle-Tests
-Tests and stats for Max Battles bosses in Pokemon GO
+Tests and stats for Max Battles bosses in Pokémon GO